powerjungle/goalconvert/README.md

 `go build`

-You will need Go 1.16
+You will need Go 1.16 or later

 If you want to run the tests, enter the "alconvert" directory and run: